Iggosav/manual_testing_portofolio/Final Project/README.md

 # Functional specifications

-The below Story was created in JIRA and describes the functional specifications of the Huse category, for which the final project is performed upon.
+The below Story was created in JIRA and describes the functional specifications of the Huse module, for which the final project is performed upon.

 **Trebuie completat dupa ce fac in Jira** - -> enter here the functional specifications created in JIRA